 Partial Dependents

-Partial dependents are family members who receive some support from the worker but are not fully financially reliant.
+Partial dependents are family members who receive some support from the deceased worker but were not fully reliant on them.
 These individuals must provide documentation to show that support was being provided at the time of death.

 They may include: